Hint mode is switched on Switch off

 What is a Credit-Linked Note?

 A credit-linked note (CLN) is a financial instrument that combines elements of a traditional bond with an embedded credit default swap (CDS).
 Essentially, it allows the issuer to transfer specific credit risk to credit investors.
-These notes are structured through a special purpose vehicle (SPV) or trust, backed by AAA-rated securities.
-When investors purchase credit-linked notes, they are essentially buying into this trust, and in return, they receive payments in the form of a fixed or floating coupon throughout the note’s life.
+When investors purchase credit-linked notes, they receive payments in the form of a fixed or floating coupon throughout the note’s life.

 Investors in credit-linked notes take on exposure to predefined credit risks.
 In exchange for accepting this risk, they have the potential to earn a higher rate of return compared to conventional bonds.
 The structure of credit-linked notes provides a mechanism for the issuer to mitigate specific credit risks by involving investors who are willing to take on that exposure.
 This unique combination of traditional bond features and embedded credit default swap elements makes credit-linked notes an attractive option for those seeking a balance between risk and return in the financial market.